The Big One

 - Wehrmacht Officer: When the Americans came for my country, they killed 60 million people.
 Each of the bombs those American planes are carrying are as powerful as all the bombs dropped on Germany combined, each plane can carry 4 such bombs, and the Americans have sent thousands of those planes.
 You say Allah will protect you from the Americans?
 Who will protect Allah from the Americans?

 - When the Royal Navy escaped to Canada, the Germans managed to capture two incomplete and scuttled carriers, and had the British yards use the pieces to build a working carrier.
-The British resistance managed to slip all sort of defects under the nose of the Nazi overseers, such as watertigh bulkheads and seals that dripped all the time, watertight doors that didn't fit, and, just to be bastards, the critical hatches to escape in case of fatal damage would jam, the officer latrines couldn't be opened from the inside and the paintjob of the mess was nausea-inducing.
+The British resistance managed to slip all sort of defects under the nose of the Nazi overseers, such as watertigh bulkheads and seals that dripped all the time, watertight doors that didn't fit, and, just to be bastards, the critical hatches to escape in case of fatal damage would jam (the exit ones, and only after opening slightly, just to give them a Hope Spot), the officer latrines couldn't be opened from the inside and the paintjob of the mess was nausea-inducing.
 The ship stunk.
 Literally, as the yard workers made sure the paint was as smelly as possible.